TurboVega/image2agon/README.md

 * Color component value of 2 is output as AAH.
 * Color component value of 3 is output as FFH.

-The output palette will always be a set of 64 (or less) 6-bit colors, meaning that it represents (up to) 63 colors out of a set of 64 possible colors.
+The output palette, if any, will always be a set of 64 (or less) 6-bit colors, meaning that it represents (up to) 63 colors out of a set of 64 possible colors.
 Color <i>index</i> 0 always represents transparency.
 That does not prevent using the color black (RGB(0,0,0)) in one of